Suraj-1408/The-Digital-Diner/README.md

 `

 ### Similarly create a database digitaldiner in mongodb with collection name as menuitems.
-1)Inside you mongosb shell create database.
+1)Inside you mongodb shell create database
 ` use digitaldiner
 `
 2)Insert records into collection menuitems.(Note - Before inserting record have a look at menu_item model)
 `
 db.createCollection('menuitems');